Photo by Zach Michaud

 My name is Zach Michaud.
 I grew up in Central Maine, but have chosen to call Portland, Oregon my home since 2006, but I'm back, baby!
 I recently moved my life back to Maine and am currently based just outside of the ORIGINAL Portland.
 I graduated from the University of Rhode Island with a Doctor of Pharmacy degree, which gave me academic challenges and brought me much financial success and stability that I was seeking back then.

 After looking back at some of my own old ways, I remembered that I have been a storyteller from a young age and even won a few awards for doing it.
 I also love creating magical moments with groups of people, of which only the memories and emotions will last.
 That is true in my theater background and also in my work with the Radical Faeries.

-The Radical Faeries are a group of gay men who have reminded me of the history of queer people as storytellers, story keepers, wise ones, medicine people, shamans, and those who toy with the idea of gender.
-These are important things to remember for a group of people who, in modern times, have been cast out of their spiritual communities, families, and cultures and have had to fight to heal themselves when the rest of the world started to forget their humanity.
+The Radical Faeries are a group of gay men who have reminded me of the history of queer people as storytellers, story keepers, wise ones, medicine people, shamans, and those who toy with the concept of gender.
+These are important things to remember for a group of people who, in modern times, have been cast out of their spiritual communities, families, and cultures.
+We have had to fight to heal ourselves when the rest of the world started to forget our humanity.

 Photo by Jamie Carle

 You value your ceremony and want it to be deeply meaningful.

-You might be spiritual, but not religious, or trying to blend multiple faiths into your ceremony as you blend your families together.
+You might be spiritual-not-religious, or trying to blend multiple faiths into your ceremony as you blend your families together.

 You might be a humanist or atheist.